AdelNehili/cloud-heads/2048-APP-AWS/managed_node_group.md

 # Prequisite
 1. download awscli, ekstctl, kubectl, helm
+2. create a free tier aws account
-2. create an IAM access ID/Key pair on your IAM profile (using root privilege is ok but not recommended)
+3. create an IAM access ID/Key pair on your IAM profile (using root privilege is ok but not recommended)
-3. configure you awscli by running the ```aws configure```
+4. configure you awscli by running the ```aws configure```

 # Create a cluster with 2 nodes